whitneyburton/portfolios/students/1508/jason-pilz/20151002-jason-pilz-m1.markdown.md

 * A) An element of data
 * B) A link to the left.
 All nodes to the left have data elements less/lower than this node's data element.
 * C) A link to the right.
-All nodes to the right have data elementes more/greater than this node's data element.
+All nodes to the right have data elements more/greater than this node's data element.

 Assessed by: Josh Cheek